 We encourage everyone to recycle their food waste and garden waste in their FOGO bin - not only does it make good compost for farmers, but it also helps reduce our greenhouse gas emissions.
 FOGO is an easy way to make a big difference, and your organic waste in a FOGO bin, no matter how small, will help.
 But we recognise that some people may not need or be able to use the FOGO service.
 There are FOGO Exemptions available for dedicated home composters who manage all their own organic waste, and for those who have exceptional or unusual circumstances - please read this document if you feel this may apply to you.

-You can apply for a FOGO exemption via the online form, or downloading the paper version here, or by contacting Council and asking for a paper version to be mailed to you.
+You can apply for a FOGO exemption by downloading the paper application form here, or by contacting Council and asking for a paper version to be mailed to you.
 Please note that Exemptions apply for two years, and that you will need to provide original photographs to demonstrate how your property qualifies for an exemption.